-- When accessing the camera for the first time, the 'Configure Root Password' dialog will be displayed on the screen. - 2.
+- 1. When accessing the camera for the first time, the 'Configure Root Password' dialog will be displayed on the screen. - 2.
 Enter a password and then re-enter it, to confirm the spelling.
-Click OK. - The 'Enter Network Password' dialog will appear.
+Click OK. - 3.
 Enter the User name: root Note: The default administrator user name root is permanent and cannot be deleted or altered. - 4.
 Enter the password as set in step 2 above, and click OK.
 If the password is lost, the camera must be reset to the factory default settings.
 See page 34. - 5.
 If required, click Yes to install the AXIS Media Control (AMC).
 You will need administrator rights on the computer to do this.